Bring Mother Nature into your kitchen

 Would anybody consider irrigating a plant with anything but water and expect it to live?
 Would anyone pour a liquid other than gasoline into the gas tank of their car and expect it to run?
 The answer is obvious.
 We care for our plants and vehicles by “feeding” them with what supports their health and performance.
 Yet unfortunately, too many of us think nothing of putting into our bodies foods and beverages that do not belong there and are detrimental to our health and pocketbooks.

-Drink mainly plain (filtered) water instead of health sabotaging, chemically-dense sodas of all kinds, or other commercial sweetened beverages, and “energy” drinks.
+Drink mainly plain (filtered) water instead of chemically-dense sodas, commercial sweetened beverages and energy drinks.
 Squeezing a little fresh fruit juice into your water can lend some variety.
 Hot or cold additive-free home-prepared herbal teas are another good option.
 Consuming a glass of pure juice is harmful to your health because of the high concentration of fructose (fruit sugar) in the absence of the fruit’s fiber — that slows down absorption — which was removed during juicing.
 Eating fruit whole is a better choice.

 Post a comment as